+Brick Lane remains a place where you’ll find a lot of characters and people generally a little bit more open to the idea of being photographed by a stranger.
 This part of London is really vibrant and multicultural, colourful streets where you can meet independent artisans sellers, or walking through the stand in a casual Sunday morning, all surrounded by nice spices smells from all over the World.

-During this amazing walking tour with Kellee, I had the opportunity to meet Rob, a really good photographer which he showed us some tricks about the new iPhone XS.
+During this amazing walking tour with Kellee, I had the opportunity to meet Rob.
+He is a really good photographer which he showed us some tricks about the new iPhone XS.

-Yes, you understand well, you can just flip your phone in the upside down, later you can mastery your photo and at voilà, you have got an amazing photo from the street!
+Yes, you understand well, you can just flip your phone in the upside-down, later you can mastery your photo and at voilà, you have got an amazing photo from the street!
 It works!

-Self guide walking tours London
+Self-guided walking tours London

 If you love to be around and take some pictures you are, for sure, in the right place.
 Here in London, you have plenty of locations where your imagination can start to work.